Novixx-Systems/percentcool/README.md

 you can ofcourse also use HTML. but when in "cool" mode you cannot use HTML.

-To use HTML while in "cool" mode, type
+To use HTML, exit "cool" mode first, to do that, type
 ```
     %>
 ```